 - Plugging in the numbers that we know, we get I = 10V/20k.
 0.5 milliamps (mA) are flowing through our circuit!

-Working in Parallel
+Working in parallel

 In a parallel circuit, imagine your strand of lights all connected together.
 But instead of each bulb being connected one after the other, they are all connected separately, in their circuits like in the image below.
 As you can see, each bulb has its own mini circuit that is separate from the other, but they all work together as part of a larger circuit.

-Current and Resistance in Parallel
+Current and resistance in parallel

 When a circuit is wired in parallel, current and resistance start to do some strange stuff that you might not expect, here’s what you’ll want to remember:

 Wait, what?
 That sounds crazy!
-But think about it regarding your Christmas lights.
+But think about it regarding your holiday lights.
 As you add more colorful lights to your circuit, then you need to draw more current to power all of those lights, right?
 And so a magical thing begins to happen, the more lights that you add, the higher your current climbs, but that increased current has an opposite effect on your resistance.

-Here we have a 10V battery source and two 10k resistors that are connected in parallel.
+This might be a bit tough to wrap your mind around, so let’s go through a simple example.
+Say we have a 10V battery source and two 10k resistors that are connected in parallel.
 Now, since each resistor has its own circuit, we need to figure out how much current each will use:

 - Going back to our Ohm’s Law Triangle, we know the equation we need to use is I = V/R, or Current equals Voltage divided by Resistance.